phalcon-orphanage/docs/en/api/Phalcon_Cache.md

 ```
 Determines whether an item is present in the cache.

-@param string $key The cache item key.

 @return bool

-@throws Phalcon\Cache\Exception\InvalidArgumentException
-  MUST be thrown if the $key string is not a legal value.
+@throws Phalcon\Cache\Exception\InvalidArgumentException MUST be thrown if the $key string is not a legal value.

 ```php